arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

   lv_anim_start(&animation);
 ```

-When the bar animates we can set it so that a seperate callback function will be called.
+When the bar animates we can set it so that a separate callback function will be called.
 Here that function will be named `set_bar_val`.

 ```arduino
   lv_anim_set_exec_cb(&animation, set_bar_val);
 ```

-In this seperate callback function the bar value will be reset and the animation will be turned on again.
+In this separate callback function the bar value will be reset and the animation will be turned on again.

 ```arduino
 static void set_bar_val(void * bar, int32_t val) {